 So let’s take a look at some of the most frequently asked questions:

 In my opinion, it’s totally worth it.
 Switching from a chemical-rich soap to a natural one is probably worth it for the health benefits alone, but when you add in the better scents, the value’s definitely there.

 As far as I can tell, yeah, Dr. Squatch is a good company.
 My own experience was quite positive, and it seems like I’m not alone: almost all of their products on Amazon have four-plus stars, many of which come after more than 20,000 reviews.

 I haven’t tried them all, but I really enjoyed the Pine Tar soap I tested.
 It has a natural outdoorsy scent that’s both outdoorsy and masculine, without being overpowering.

 Where to Buy Dr. Squatch Soap

-The best way to buy Dr. Squatch is probably online through their own website.
+The best way to buy the Dr. Squatch brand is probably online through their own website.